Behavioral Decision Making

-Behavioral Decision Making: Understanding Irrational Decisions in Business and Society COURSE CANCELLED
+Understanding Decisions in Business and Society

 During the lectures, basic concepts and theories will be discussed, specific issues related to the literature will be further explained, and certain topics will be zoomed in on.
 The lectures are not merely repetition of the course literature, but they provide additional perspectives and in-depth information.
 You will work in small teams on group assignments.

 |Academic Director||Associate Professor Kobe Millet and Associate Professor Michail Kokkoris|

-|Credits||Participants who joined at least 80% of all sessions, hand in the team assignment and deliver a quality presentation at the end of the week receive a certificate of participation stating that the summer school is equivalent to a work load of 3 ECTS.
+|Credits||Participants who joined at least 80% of all sessions, hand in the team assignment and deliver a quality presentation at the end of the week receive a certificate of participation stating that the summer school is equivalent to a workload of 3 ECTS.
 Note that it is the student’s own responsibility to get these credits registered at their own university.|

-|Venue||Amsterdam Zuidas, Gustav Mahlerplein 117, 1082 MS Amsterdam|
+|Venue||Tinbergen Institute Amsterdam, Gustav Mahlerplein 117, 1082 MS Amsterdam|